-As discussed in Note 11 to the financial statements, management has not recorded a liability for the net OPEB obligation in the governmental activities and, accordingly, has not recorded an expense for the current period change in that liability.
-Accounting principles generally accepted in the United States of America require that the net OPEB obligation should be recorded for the cumulative difference between annual OPEB cost and the employer's contribution to the plan, including the OPEB liability (asset) at transition, which would increase or decrease the liabilities, increase or decrease the net position, and change the expenses of the governmental activities.
-The amount by which this departure would affect the liabilities, net position, and expenses of the governmental activities has not been determined.
+As discussed in Note 11 to the financial statements, management has not recorded a total OPEB liability in the governmental activities and, accordingly, has not recorded an OPEB expense and deferred outflows of resources and deferred inflows of resources related to OPEB which are primarily the result of the changes in the components of the total OPEB liability.
+Accounting principles generally accepted in the United States of America require that the total OPEB liability should be recorded for the portion of the actuarial present value of projected benefits payments that is attributable to past periods of employee service in conformity with the requirements of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+The amount by which this departure would affect the liabilities, deferred outflows of resources, deferred inflows of resources, net position, and expenses of the governmental activities has not been determined.